Size | Trade Gallons, Two Gallons, Three Gallons |

 (BTF)-Butterflies (BW)-Black Walnut Resistant

-(DR)-Deer Resistant (DRG)-Drought Resistant
+(DR)-Deer Resistant (DRGHT)-Drought Resistant

-(G)-Groundcover (H)-Host plant
+(GRD)-Groundcover (H)-Host plant

 (HMR)-Hummingbirds (M)-Mammals

-(MTH)-Moths (NB)-Native Bees
+(NB)-Native Bees (NST)-Nesting Material

 (OP)-Other pollinators (RR)-Rabbit Resistant

-Alabama azalea is a rounded, woody, deciduous shrub and is native to Alabama and Georgia.
-This compact rhododentron grows to a height and width of 4 to 6 feet.
-Alabama azalea grows in drier woodlands than most of our other native azaleas.
+Alabama azalea is one of our smaller native azaleas, and grows to a height and width of 4-6′.
+It grows in drier woodlands than most of our other native azaleas.
 Place it in a site with partial shade and well-drained acidic soil with a high content of loam and sand as well as organic matter.
 Mulch it each year to keep the soil moist and cool.
 Protect it from afternoon sun, as it can scorch the leaves and the roots may rot if the soil does not drain well.
 It spreads by underground runners.

 Reviews